- month in a minute

 Youth Protection Training

 Youth Protection training provides parents and leaders with resources for the Cub Scout, Boy Scout, Venturing, and Sea Scouting, Exploring, and STEM Scouts programs.
 The training is done online at my.scouting.org (Not familiar with My.Scouting.org?
-Visit this page to learn more) and must be renewed every two years or whenever an adult changes leadership positions.
+Visit this page to learn more) and must be renewed every two years.

 All registered adult members of the Boy Scouts of America must be current in Youth Protection Training.